-Croatia: Lack of electricity,2020 power generation units decommissioning plan17.
-June 2015. / SEE Energy News
+Croatia: Lack of electricity,2020 power generation units decommissioning plan, SEE Energy News

 The negotiations between HEP and the Japanese Marubeni about the construction of Plomin C are late and they will be perpetuated by a contract not earlier than in Autumn this year, the construction of the HPP Ombla near Dubrovnik has never been more up in the air, the investment of the gas thermal power plant in Osijek is also in its infancy, and the citizens have opposed to the coal-fired thermal power plant in Ploče.
 When it comes to the construction of new electricity generation capacities, Croatia have not gone far, being in the same place as two, three or five years ago.

 Already now, the situation is very alarming, because by 2020, as much as 1.200 MW of capacity installed in old power plants must be decommissioned, whereat Croatia Power utility HEP possesses a total capacity of 3.654 megawatts.
 At that, in the following five years, with the economic recovery, the demand for energy will also be increasing, so the calculations show that we will be lacking, in fact, a total of around two thousand megawatts of generation capacities.